dkvz/capricartes/README.md

 - [ ] Put the 'close' SVG in an external file, and add a viewbox to it for easy resize.
 - [ ] Double check that we can't actually add HTML code to the pages using the URL.
 - [ ] Test using special characters (emojis) in slides or the title, in all browsers.
-- [ ] Add the rotating crapice to the title.
-Maybe only rotate on hover?
-And/Or add it to the loading page.
-Could be an effect too.
+- [ ] I don't have any effect with rotation, just keeping that in mind.
 - [ ] Add links to my stuff at the bottom.
 - [x] Use border-radius on the input tags.
 And probably also on the buttons.
 - [x] Try using transparent input fields.